1974 Indianapolis 500: Second Day - May 18

 The track opened to continue time trials on Saturday May 18.
 Eleven cars were still eligible for the pole position round.
 Gordon Johncock was the first driver out, and he completed a run of 186.287 mph.
-The next car out was Mike Hiss, who qualified third at 187.490 mph.
+The next car out was Mike Hiss, who qualified for the third position at 187.490 mph.
 Mario Andretti was the last driver who was a factor for the pole, but he ended up fifth.
 At 12:30 p.m., the pole round was officially over, with A. J. Foyt holding on to the pole position.
 The field officially was filled to 24 cars.

 As soon as the pole round had concluded, the Second Day "early" session began.
 Rick Muther completed his run, filling the field to 25 cars.
 Bob Harkey was the next driver out, but rain began to fall during his warm-up lap.
 The track was closed for over three hours.
-Officials deemed Muther the lone second day "early" qualifier.
+Officials deemed Muther the lone Second Day "early" qualifier.

-At 4:20 p.m., the track was dried and re-opened for the Second Day "late" session. ump Day time trials.
-Harkey was re-dispatched, and became the 26th qualifier.
+At 4:20 p.m., the track was dried and re-opened for the Second Day "late" session – the equivalent of Bump Day.
+Bob Harkey was re-dispatched, and he became the 26th qualifier.
 Johnny Rutherford, who missed out on the pole round, qualified at 190.446 mph, the second-fastest car in the field.
 Since he was a second day qualifier, however, he was forced to line up behind the first-day qualifiers.
 Al Unser, also shut out from the pole round, completed a solid run at 183.889 mph.

 A long line of cars stretched down the pit lane for the final hour.
 Numerous cars had not yet had an opportunity to make their guaranteed qualifying attempt, and time was running out.
 Rumors were circulating up and down pit lane that USAC might extend qualifying beyond the original 6 p.m. deadline.
 With fifteen minutes left in the day, the field was finally filled to 33 cars.
 Johnny Parsons - who controversially got out for a second qualifying attempt before other cars had been able to make their first attempt - bumped Jigger Sirois out of the field with nine minutes left.
 The final car to make an attempt was rookie Jan Opperman, who qualified for the 32nd position, bumping Denny Zimmerman.
-Sammy Sessions and others were left waiting in line at the 6 o'clock gun.
+Sammy Sessions and several others were left waiting in line at the 6 o'clock gun.
 USAC officials refused to extend time trials, claiming that the qualifying line had been "broken" by Parsons, and thus time trials was over.

 A protest (and later a civil suit) was filed by owners representing nine cars that were not able to make an attempt.
 The controversy dragged on throughout the week, but it was ultimately dismissed.